iBl4St3R/_CMS2026_UITK_Framework/README.md

 # _CMS2026_UITK_Framework

-# ⚠️ IMPORTANT FOR PLAYERS / WAŻNE DLA GRACZY
+# ⚠️ IMPORTANT FOR PLAYERS
 **THIS IS NOT A STANDALONE GAME MOD.** It is a developer tool and a library required by other mods to display their user interfaces.
 Only install this if another mod requires it or if you are a mod developer.

 ---